 Chicken dhansak taste

-This chicken dhansak recipe is a combination of traditional Indian spices with sweet and sour elements.
-Most of the times, a dhansak recipe is rich in taste because it is served with mutton or goat meat.
+This chicken dhansak curry recipe is a combination of traditional Indian spices and ingredients with lentils and sweet and sour elements.
+Most of the times, a dhansak recipe is rich and earthy in taste because it is served with mutton or goat meat and lentils.
 More than that, it’s quite sweet and sour in taste.

 The sweet taste generally comes from the addition of sugar (brown sugar most of the time).
-However, in order to cut down on the sugar and introduce some more acidity, it’s common to substitute with fresh pineapple.
+However, in order to cut down on the sugar and introduce some more acidity, it’s common to substitute with fresh pineapple or lemon juice.
+With these added ingredients, you’ll get a big boost of vitamin C for good measure!

-In terms of the spice levels, you can make it mild.
+In terms of the level of spices, you can make it a mild heat.
 However, the original version calls for medium heat.

 Chicken dhansak origin

-A dhansak recipe stems from Persian and Gujarati cuisines.
+A dhansak curry recipe stems from Persian and Gujarati cuisines.
 Originally, it was a Parsee dish.
-However, it is also a very popular dish in Indian, where it was spread amongst the Parsee or Zoroastrian community in India.
+However, it is also a very popular dish with Indian people, where it was spread amongst Parsee or Zoroastrian people in India.

 If we look at the word dhansak, ‘dhan’ refers to a Gujarati cereal dish.
 ‘Sak’ is derived from the word ‘shaak’, which refers to cooked vegetables.

-Generally speaking, this chicken dhansak recipe involves a cooking technique that extends the meat with the addition of lentils or split peas and other vegetables.
+Generally speaking, this chicken curry recipe involves a cooking technique that extends the meat with the addition of lentils or split peas and other vegetables.
 This is done because, in those regions, meat is considered an expensive ingredient.
-Therefore, the meat is spread out throughout the dish with lentils.
+Therefore, you add the chicken at the beginning of the process, along with the lentils, onions, garlic and ginger, for a more filling dish.

-In Parsi culture, a dhansak recipe is served always on a Sunday.
-In addition, a dhansak is never served for three days when a family member or a close friend passes.
+In Parsi culture, a dhansak curry recipe is served always on a Sunday.
+In addition, it is never served for three days when a family member or a close friend passes.
 This is because, culturally speaking, meat should not be consumed in the three days.

 Chicken dhansak slow cooker